rnfelice/rnfelice.github.io/_pages/profiles.md

 ---
 layout: profiles
 permalink: /people/
-title: people
+title: People
-description: members of the lab or group
+description: Meet the Lab
 nav: true
-nav_order: 3
+nav_order: 2

 profiles:
   # if you want to include more than one profile, just replicate the following block